xpepper/poker-hands-kata/README.md

 * What changes if we had to expose as an HTTP service?
 * EXTRA: What would you need to change if a new game input should be supported?

+* What would happen if we try to write unit tests for `PlayerParser` and the other two parsers?
+    * What feedback would we get from those tests?

 ### Notes